 As an international student you must:

 The first year focuses on three core skills; image analysis, representation and audience.
 Combined, these skills will give you the toolkit needed to understand any media text you are presented with.
-The second year will focus more specifically on television, magazines and online marketing.
+The second year will focus more specifically on television studying programmes like Life On Mars and The Bridge, magazines like Vogue and The Big Issue and also online marketing.
 These are key areas in the modern media in which you may see yourself working.
 In addition to the theoretical aspects of Media Studies you will also develop skills in Photoshop, designing a range of products, from your own magazine, to DVD covers or perhaps a music video.

 In Media Studies you will develop your analytical skills, allowing you to deconstruct a range of media products, including magazine covers, film trailers and adverts.
 In order to do this you will learn the technical vocabulary required, including camerawork, editing and sound.